Conversations

 Controls reasoning depth for 2.5 models.
 Higher budgets may improve quality for complex analysis tasks.

-Number of conversations to analyze simultaneously.
-Higher values speed up batch analysis but use more API quota.
+Number of conversations to download or analyze simultaneously (1-10).
+Higher values complete batches faster but consume more API quota per minute.

 When enabled, audio files will be transcribed during pipeline extraction.
 This adds processing time and API costs.